Location Scout Services

 What types of filming locations are available in Iceland?

-Iceland offers truly otherworldly environments.
+Here is the breakdown.
+Iceland gives truly otherworldly environments.
 You can shoot on Vatnajökull, Europe's largest glacier, at Reynisfjara's dramatic black sand beach, amid active geothermal fields, at the Jökulsárlón glacier lagoon (featured in James Bond and Batman), in the rugged Westfjords, across the colourful Landmannalaugar highlands, and at Þingvellir National Park where tectonic plates are visibly separating.
 In summer, 24-hour daylight extends shooting schedules.

 What permits are required for location filming in Iceland?

-National parks like Þingvellir and Vatnajökull require advance permits from their respective park commissions.
-Drone operations need ICETRA authorization with special restrictions near Keflavík Airport and during bird nesting season (May-July).
-Fragile landscapes have strict stay-on-path requirements.
-Film in Iceland and the Icelandic Film Centre facilitate permit coordination for international productions.
+Here is what that looks like on the ground.
+National parks like Þingvellir and Vatnajökull need advance permits from their respective park commissions.
+Drone operations need ICETRA sign-off with special restrictions near Keflavík Airport and during bird nesting season (May-July).
+Fragile landscapes have strict stay-on-path needs.
+Film in Iceland and the Icelandic Film Centre help permit planning for global shoots.

 How much do filming locations cost in Iceland?

+Here is how the picture comes together.
 Iceland's filming costs are moderate compared to other Nordic countries but higher than Eastern Europe.
-National park permits have established fee schedules.
+National park permits have set up fee schedules.
 Private land access is negotiated with landowners.
-The Iceland Film Production Cost Reimbursement provides up to 25% back on qualifying expenditure.
+The Iceland Film Production Cost Reimbursement gives up to 25% back on qualifying expenditure.
 Iceland's compact size keeps travel costs manageable despite the remote feel of many locations.

 How do you match a location scout to my production?